Marie-Sheela/javascript-functional-programming-array-methods-practice-Bank-account-login-transactions/README.md

 I have different rate of interest of every person.
 ===

+sort movements:
+when user clicks sort button , i sort the movements in descending order. again if user clicks i display the movements as before sorting.

 transfer money:
 user enters amount and receiver's username. i check if receiver exists, if sender has more money than the transfer amount, then I reduce amount from sender, and add amount to receiver.